emorway-usgs/modflow6/distribution/README.md

 ### Update release notes

-The release notes document is constructed from the `doc/ReleaseNotes/ReleaseNotes.tex` LaTeX file.
-During each development cycle, release notes should be maintained in `doc/ReleaseNotes/develop.tex` &mdash; this file is referenced from `doc/ReleaseNotes/ReleaseNotes.tex`.
+The release notes PDF document is constructed from the `doc/ReleaseNotes/ReleaseNotes.tex` LaTeX file.
+During development, release notes should be maintained in `doc/ReleaseNotes/develop.toml` &mdash; this file is turned into a LaTeX file by `doc/ReleaseNotes/mk_releasenotes.py`.
+A pixi task is available for this, e.g. `pixi run make-release-notes`.
+The resulting LaTex file is referenced from `doc/ReleaseNotes/ReleaseNotes.tex`.

 Before making a release, add a line to the Release History section of `ReleaseNotes.tex` providing the version number, date and DOI of the current release, e.g. `6.4.4 & February 13, 2024 & \url{https://doi.org/10.5066/P9FL1JCC}`.